 Sweat equity is a core tenet of Habitat for Humanity's ministry and constitutes a significant portion of the down payment..
 "Sweat equity" is when a partner family actively takes part in building their own home.
-It may include activities such as clearing the lot, painting, helping with construction, working in the Habitat office or ReStore, attending homebuyer classes, and other approved activities.
+It may include activities such as clearing the lot, painting, helping with construction, attending homebuyer classes, and other approved activities.
 Sweat equity provides meaningful interaction among families, Habitat volunteers from the community, and affiliate staff.
 Working sweat equity hours in their own homes helps families begin the transition to ownership and family members gain a real understanding of the construction of their home and of maintenance issues they will face after occupancy when investing sweat equity at the build site.

 In order to be considered for a Habitat home, a partner family must be willing to complete a 150 hours of sweat-equity per adult in the home or 250 hours if only one member over 18 years of age.
 Extended family members can help with some of these hours.
 The goal is that people are engaged and invested, yet we also recognize the need for some flexibility given particular family situations.
 All of the hours must be completed before the partner family can purchase the home.

 Are you able to make a cash down payment, monthly mortgage payments, and monthly escrow payments to cover insurance and property taxes?

 Although there can be down payment assistance resources, families (depending on their income levels) are expected to come up with cash down payments ranging between $1,500 and $3,000.
 This helps with closing costs to purchase a home.
 Ability to pay is determined by information provided and collected during the application process.
 Information on the paper application, pay stubs, benefit statements, previously filed federal tax returns, and credit reports are examples of the resources used to determine this ability.

 Are you a resident of our service area?